It’s hard, hot work in the tropical summer heat. He makes it look so easy. Up, down, up, down, dip the roller in the bucket and repeat. Nothing to it.

 Now, we worry and fret about

-these guys, many who have become good friends.
+these guys, many of whom have become good friends.

 They are dads, and brothers, nephews, and sons.
 Good guys, nice guys, hardworking guys.